Date of call: 2004 (admitted to the New York bar 2001 and New Zealand bar 1997)

 Arbitrator in a dispute over a mining joint venture in West Africa.

-Sole arbitrator in a dispute over pricing changes in a contract between a government entity and a care provider.
+Sole arbitrator in a dispute over pricing changes in a government contract.

 Arbitrator in a dispute over the enforceability under Illinois law of a non-compete / deprivation provision in an employment contract in the financial sector.